cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-a-nextjs-site.md

    {{</table-wrap>}}

-4. Next.js requires Node.js v12.22.0 or later to build successfully.
-To set your Node version, go to **Settings** in your Workers project > **Environment Variables (advanced)** section and add a `NODE_VERSION` variable with a value of `12.22.0` or greater.
+4. Next.js requires Node.js version environment variable build successfully.
+To set your Node version, check the required Node version in [Next.js Get started Installation](https://nextjs.org/docs/getting-started/installation).
+Then go to your Pages project > **Settings** > **Environment Variables (advanced)** and add a `NODE_VERSION` variable with a value of the required Node.js version.

-After configuring your site, you can begin your first deploy.
-You should see Cloudflare Pages installing `next`, your project dependencies, and building your site before deploying it.
+For example, a Next.js system requirement of Node.js `16.8` or later would be a `NODE_VERSION` variable with a value of `16` in the Cloudflare dashboard.

 ## Preview your site